genekellyjr/LOTR-Subs/README.md

 ## TTT Extended Combine Discs 1 & 2 Instructions

-* In MKVToolNix "Add as new source files..." the disc 1 movie and either the d1 translated subs (can add them later tho via the combined) or directly go for the combined (do not append d2 trans subs to that).
+* In MKVToolNix "Add as new source files..." the disc 1 movie and either the d1 translated subs (can add them after combining tho via the combined subs) or directly go for the combined (do not append d2 trans subs to that).
 Then "Append" (right click thing you want to append to, choose Append) the d2 movie to the d1 movie and the d2 subs to the d1 subs (if not adding in the combined subs later).

 * In MKVToolNix go to the Output tab's Splitting section set the Split Mode to "By parts based on frame/field numbers".